• Skip to main content

 • Conclusion

-At a Glance: How to get to the Tre Cime di Lavaredo:
+How to get to the Tre Cime di Lavaredo in 2026

-Step 1: Choose Your Base (Hotels are Very Limited!)
+Step 1: Decide where you base yourself (Hotels are Very Limited!)

 Why stay here: Direct Bus to Tre Cime, Charming Italian town, warm weather